Pi Day Princeton 3.14.15

 1:30 p.m. – 1:59 p.m—Hands on Interactive Event for Children - Princeton Public Library – This is always an interactive event, especially geared toward children ages 5 and up.
 In past years’ the Library has hosted champions of Rubik’s Cubes, Origami construction and all sorts of sparkly smartypants who love math, science, Einstein and, of course, Pi!

-1:59pm – Princeton Pirade – …you read that right … it’s a “parade” to celebrate Pi!
-Go to the information desk at the Nassau Inn to receive your digit of Pi.
-We’ll like up the first 314 people and walk a circular path throughout the sidewalks of historic Palmer Square.
+1:59pm – Princeton Pirade by Kids’ Music Round – …you read that right … it’s a “parade” to celebrate Pi!
+Go to the Pi Day Princeton information desk at to receive a digit of Pi for each member of your family.
+The folks from Kids’ Music Round will lead the first 314 people to walk a circular path throughout the sidewalks of historic Palmer Square.
+The Pirade will end inside the Prince William Ballroom for a fun music experience led by the area’s premier Mommy & Me Music Class gurus!
 Bring you camera for this once in a lifetime chance to be in a Pi “Parade” on 3.14.15!

 1:59 pm.
 Pizza Pi Competition sponsored by Princeton Pi and princeton genius tours at 86 Nassau Street.
 On the Eve of Pi Day, one elementary, middle school and high school aged participant will be chosen to compete at the event.
 Contestants have 5 minutes to choose from all the ingredients at Princeton Pi to create the best pizza!
 Judges include Mayor Liz Lempert; Superintendent of Princeton Regional Schools, Steve Cochran and John Conway, inventor of Game of Life and Professor at Princeton University.
 All participants will win a free Pi Day Princeton commemorative tee shirt and winning participant will win one free medium cheese pizza each month for the remainder of 2014!
 Register by email firstname.lastname@example.org.
 Finalists will be contacted on Pi Eve!